whym/RevDiffSearch/README.rst

 then the searcher daemon with the following command: ::

- CLASSPATH=$CLASSPATH:target/revdiffsearch-0.1.jar java org.wikimedia.revdiffsearch.SearcherDaemon -index ~/diffdbtest/index
+ CLASSPATH=$CLASSPATH:target/revdiffsearch-0.1.jar java org.wikimedia.revdiffsearch.SearcherDaemon ~/diffdbtest/index

 and then you can issue a query with an accompanying script to see which revisions are matched and when they are dated: ::

- ./query.py "Welcome to Wikipedia" -R -o monthly_hits.csv
+ ./trend_query.py "Welcome to Wikipedia" -R -o monthly_hits.csv

 With the parameters above, the script will find revisions containing "Welcome to Wikipedia" as added text.
 You can also search for other fields.
 See below for a more detailed format of the query format.